Answers for Northern Ireland

 o the ground rent must be no more than 0.2% of the property value; and

-o the ground rent review frequency must be greater than 10 years.
+o the ground rent review frequency must be greater than or equal to 10 years.

 Subject to the requirements above, ground rent escalation in line with the Retail Price Index will be acceptable.